conneroisu/cpre281-finalproj/README.md

 4. If the instruction does not match any of the defined cases, the Control Unit sets all control signals to their default values and displays blank on the 7-segment displays.

 Significance in the processor:
 The Control Unit plays a crucial role in orchestrating the operation of the single-cycle MIPS processor.
-It interprets the instruction and generates the necessary control signals to control the datapath components, such as the ALU, Register File, and Data Memory.
+It interprets the instruction and generates the necessary control signals to control the data-path components, such as the ALU, Register File, and Data Memory.
 The control signals determine the flow of data and the operations performed in each stage of the processor pipeline.

 Interaction with other components:
 - The Control Unit receives the instruction from the Instruction Memory.
 - It sends control signals to various components, such as the ALU, Register File, and Data Memory, to control their behavior based on the instruction being executed.
-- The control signals generated by the Control Unit are used by the datapath components to perform the required operations and route the data accordingly.
+- The control signals generated by the Control Unit are used by the data-path components to perform the required operations and route the data accordingly.

 #### Data Memory